credits: unknown

 Whether you celebrate the #Thanksgiving holiday or not, it's always nice to say thank you.

-Thanksgiving is a great time to be thankful and appreciate who you have and what you have, specially on this pandemic time 2020.
+Thanksgiving is a great time to be thankful and appreciate who you are and what you have.

 It's a time for families to meet, socialize and enjoy each other's company, sometimes the only opportunity in a year.
 We know.

-Today, the 26 November 2020, American people will recognize the spirit of this special holiday in other way: a time for everyone to reflect on their blessings, appreciate loved ones both near and far, and embrace new traditions.
+Today, the 23 November 2023, Americans will recognize the spirit of the special holiday in other way: time for everyone to reflect on their blessingsappreciate loved ones both near and far, and embrace new traditions.
+Wherever they are.

 Maya Angelou